Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## LoRaWAN FPort

-The LoRaWAN MAC layers features a port field in all frames.
-This port field (FPort) is 8 bit long and the values from 1 to 223 can be used.
+The LoRaWAN MAC layers features a frame port field in all frames.
+This field (FPort) is 8-bit long and the values from 1 to 223 can be used.
 It allows LoRaWAN network and application to identify data.

 A fragmentation session with application payload transfered from device